-"Humans," according to Stephen Hawking, "couldn't compete and would be superseded by A.I."
+"Humans," according to Stephen Hawking, who are "limited by slow biological evolution, couldn't compete and would be superseded by A.I."

-John DiPree is a Web designer with a passion for neuroscience, art, and business.
-His work has appeared in MacWorld, Perceptual and Motor Skills, Medical Hypotheses, Speculations in Science and Technology, among other outlets.
+John DiPrete has contributed to MacWorld, Perceptual and Motor Skills, Medical Hypotheses, Speculations in Science and Technology, among other outlets.
 His Web site (www.MindBluff.com) has been recommended by PC World Online.
 Readers can subscribe to his free email updates at http://mindbluff.com/subscribe.htm.